A startup’s guide: How to navigate business uncertainty

 It may be difficult to decide where to focus your attention during uncertain times, so to avoid being overwhelmed, acknowledge the things that are outside your control and focus on what you can control — preserving cash flow, for instance.

 Maintain a steady cash flow by ensuring your current client base is satisfied with your company’s products or services, and work on acquiring new customers once circumstances start improving.
-Find ways to reduce variable costs such as advertising, and make arrangements with suppliers and vendors to renegotiate contracts if necessary.
+Find ways to reduce variable costs, such as advertising, and make arrangements with suppliers and vendors to renegotiate contracts if necessary.

-By focusing your efforts on variables within your control, you’ll be in a better position to deal with the unpredictable variables.
+By focusing your efforts on variables within your control, you’ll be in a better position to deal with unpredictable variables.

 It’s always better to be as prepared as possible, even when markets are stable, so having a risk management plan can help mitigate consequences when things go wrong.